NTUMMIO/PAULow/README.md

 2. Run use_model.py and follow the prompts on terminal.
 Segmented Masks can be seen in Use_Model/OUTPUT_MASKS.

 ## **WARNING**
-  **In order to prevent data from different datasets be mixed together, train_model.py will clear all images in Train_Model/TRAINING_IMAGES and Train_Model/TRAINING_MASKS.
-Please Copy the dataset into the folder when training to keep the original dataset without being deleted**
+   **To prevent data from different datasets from being mixed together, train_model.py will automatically delete all images in Train_Model/TRAINING_IMAGES and Train_Model/TRAINING_MASKS.Please copy your dataset into these folders before training to ensure that your original dataset remains intact.**
-  **and use_model.py will clear all images in Use_Model/INPUT_IMAGES to prevent the model from segmenting previous inputs**
+   **Similarly, use_model.py will delete all images in Use_Model/INPUT_IMAGES to avoid segmenting previously used inputs.**